Create a form

 - Classic: This type of form can be inserted in the position we want from our website.
 To integrate it, you simply have to copy and paste the form script and a label into the position that you want to appear.

-This type of form also has a web version that we can share with our subscribers directly, link in Social Media or add in an email marketing campaign, among other uses.
-It also offers us clean, styleless HTML code, in case you want to integrate it into your system.
-Likewise, you can include this type of form in a landing page or landing Page by simply dragging it into your landing, without copying code.
+This type of form also has a web version that we can share with our subscribers directly, link to Social Media or add in an email marketing campaign, among other uses.
+It also offers us the clean and unstyled HTML code, in case you want to integrate it into your system.
+Likewise, you can include this type of form in a landing page or landing page by simply dragging it on your landing, without copying code.

 - Exit intent: This form is equal in appearance to a pop-up form,but is displayed when someone tries to leave our website (bringing the mouse pointer to the upper right corner to close the tab) and in that case displays the form before it leaves it.